lambchop96/cse15l-lab-reports/Lab5/lab-report-week-5.md

 technical/government/Gen_Account_Office/Paper_Walker11-2002_acpro122.txt
 ```

 `-size` helps find files and directories based on their size.
-Above, files that are 50kb are listed.
+In the above example, we use the `size` option to look for files that are exactly 50kb.
+This can be useful if, for example, you have a duplicate photo somewhere in your file system, but it has a different name and you don't know where it is.
+You can search based on file size to find the photo.

 ```
 $ find technical/ -size +250k